Economy of Bolivia: Labor and welfare

 The economic downturn of the late 1990s, coupled with privatization and austerity efforts led by President Mesa, resulted in significant unemployment.
 Although the Bolivian government does not keep unemployment statistics, outside experts estimated unemployment to be between 8 and 10 percent of the population, as of 2006.
 Underemployment of Bolivia's workforce of nearly 4 million is also widespread.
 As a result of the lack of formal employment opportunities, nearly 65 percent of the urban workforce was self-employed in 2002.

 Labor unions have a strong history in Bolivia, and many workers in the formal sector belong to unions.
 The larger unions, such as the Bolivian Labor Federation and the Trade Union Federation of Bolivian Mine Workers, have been successful in rallying workers to countless strikes and work stoppages.
 Nevertheless, working conditions for most Bolivian workers are difficult.

 These conditions are even more critical as far as the informal sector is concerned.
 In fact, Bolivia has been listed in the 2014 U.S. Department of Labor's report on child labor and forced labor among the 74 countries where instances of such practices have been observed.
 According to the List of Goods Produced by Child Labor or Forced Labor issued under this report, Bolivia resorts to these practices in the agricultural sector as well as in the mining industry until this day.
 The DOL has also reported that "The [Bolivian] Government's National Plan to Eradicate Child Labor expired in 2010 and has not been updated."

 Foreign economic relations

+Foreign exchange reserves

+The amount in reserve currencies and gold held by Bolivia's Central Bank advanced from 1.085 billion US dollars in 2000, under Hugo Banzer Suarez's government, to 15.282 billion US dollars in 2014 under Evo Morales' government.
+By 2022, a large part of the currency reserves had been used up, at which point they still stood at just under US$3.8 billion.
+In the course of 2023, they fell to less than US$500 million, with the country facing a liquidity crisis.